Shiyx27/QuantumComputing-FromBasics/README.md

 Quantum Computing - From Basics
-This is my journey of learning Quantum Computing
+This is my journey of learning Quantum Computing - Kaggle Notebook